andrienko/kodawari/README.md

 Maybe some day it will become something more that just what it is now, maybe an external tool with plugins and stuff, but definitely not yet.
 I keep the future in mind while writing it.

+## Building

+In order to build - you will need [rush](https://rushjs.io/).
+Get it by `npm i -g @microsoft/rush` and then do

+    rush install
+    rush build

+That should build everything.

 ## Content
 By default, all the data the website has should be inside the `data` folder.
 So, different `data` folder means the different website.